Alejandro Rodríguez (politician)

-Alejandro Esteban "Topo" Rodríguez (born 27 December 1965) is an Argentine politician, currently serving as National Deputy representing Buenos Aires Province.
+Alejandro Esteban "Topo" Rodríguez (born 27 December 1965) is an Argentine politician, who served as National Deputy representing Buenos Aires Province from 2019 to 2023.
 A member of the Justicialist Party, Rodríguez was elected in 2019 for the Federal Consensus coalition.
 He previously served as Minister of Agrarian Affairs of Buenos Aires Province in the administration of Governor Daniel Scioli.

 Early life and education

 Rodríguez was born on 27 December 1965 in Tandil.
-He studied political science at the Universidad del Salvador, graduating in 1990, and counts with a master's degree on Administration and Public Policy from the University of Chile.
+He studied political science at the Universidad del Salvador, graduating in 1990, and has a master's degree in Administration and Public Policy from the University of Chile.
 Rodríguez is married and has one daughter, born in 2002.

 Rodríguez has taught at the University of Buenos Aires, the National University of La Plata, the Pontifical Catholic University of Argentina, and the Favaloro University.

 Political career

 Rodríguez was appointed Undersecretary of Government of Buenos Aires Province in 2009.
 In 2011, he was appointed Undersecretary of Governmental Coordination at the Cabinet Chief's Office of the Province, a position he held until 2013.
 On 26 December 2013, he was appointed Minister of Agrarian Affairs of the province, succeeding Gustavo Arrieta.
 As minister, Rodríguez decreed the mandatory vaccination of cattle against anthrax.
 During the latter part of his administration, Rodríguez was critical of the agrarian policies of Axel Kicillof, then Economy Minister of Argentina.

 Following the election of María Eugenia Vidal as Governor of Buenos Aires in 2015, Rodríguez became Cabinet Chief of La Matanza Partido, under intendenta Verónica Magario.